1) About Us 2) Enrollment/Withdrawal

 Enrollment & Withdrawal Procedures

 - It is necessary for the child care provider and child to meet and interact before potentially starting care.
 In preparation for an interview, write down any questions you have so we can discuss them in person.
-There may be multiple interviews scheduled consecutively so your child is not guaranteed a position with an interview.
+There may be multiple interviews scheduled consecutively so your child is not guaranteed the position until it is formally offered.
 If you know this is the place for you after interviewing, you may give me a call or e-mail me after 24 hours to see if I am still in the interview process or if there is a position for your child.
 If I’m still in the interview process, I will let you know ASAP.

 - All of the forms required to start daycare, can be found on my website, http://www.playngrowdaycare.com/daycare-forms.html.
-If you don’t have access to a printer, I can give you printed copies of all of the forms.
-You may find my “Checklist for New Enrollment” to keep track of everything you need.
+If you don’t have access to a printer you may pick up a forms packet.
+Please use the “Checklist for New Enrollment” to keep track of everything you need.